 The Living Museum is an ethical and cultural highlight in Namibia as well as a good example of sustainable development, as the visitors give back to the local community and support the preservation of their culture.

 The San people provide an opportunity to learn about their culture and traditional way of life.
-You can participate in many activities in a visit as short as a half-day or as long as 3 days.
+You can participate in many activities during a visit as short as a half-day or as long as 3 days.

-If you also continue your trip to Botswana, click here for my full 3-week Namibia & Botswana itinerary.
-If you are the end of your amazing self-drive in Namibia, it is time to make your journey back to Windhoek.
+If you also continue your trip to Botswana, check my 10-day Botswana itinerary.
+If you are at the end of your amazing self-drive in Namibia, it is time to make your journey back to Windhoek.

 If you opt to not visit the city of Windhoek, a good option is to take this day to recharge from your amazing self-drive road trip in Namibia and relax by the pool at Daan Viljoen Park resort.

 They have beautiful chalets, a beautiful restaurant, and a nice pool area.
 But the best part is that you can still catch more safari views as the property is inside a game reserve.
 You can see hartebeest, wildebeest, kudu, ostrich, baboon, warthog, springbok, oryx, giraffe, and impala just walking around the area or from your chalet.